 Instead, when you are acclimatizing the camera and lens – whether that be on the hotel balcony, in the trunk of your car, or some other place – keep them outside the camera bag.

 Once the condensation happens, you just have to ride it out until your camera and lens acclimate.
 At the same time, you should periodically wipe off the front of the lens.
-That way you can see if the condensation is going to return.
-If you are not wiping it off periodically, you won’t know.
+That way, you can see if the condensation is going to return, and whether you can start shooting.
+If you are not wiping the lens off periodically, you just won’t know.

-In addition, if the situation is not too severe, you can wipe off the lens and then quickly snap off a shot or two before the lens starts fogging up again.
+In addition, if the fogging isn’t too severe, you can wipe off the lens and then quickly snap a shot or two before the lens starts fogging up again.
 That usually works after the acclimation process has been going on for a while.

 A picture with any significant fogginess due to condensation is a goner.
 You will not be able to save it.

 Condensation is definitely a trap for the unwary.
 Light conditions change fast.
 Optimal conditions at sunrise and sunset are fleeting.
-You don’t want to be standing around waiting for the condensation on your lens to disappear and miss a shot.
+You don’t want to be standing around waiting for the condensation on your lens to disappear!

-Take steps to avoid the problem and acclimate your camera and lens ahead of time, while at the same time keeping everything safe.
-Do this either ahead of time, or while you are en route.
-Then make sure you are wiping off the front of your lens periodically, it will keep you from missing shots when the light is optimal.
+So take steps to avoid the problem.
+Acclimate your camera and lens ahead of time, then make sure you are wiping off the front of your lens periodically.
+It will keep you from missing shots when the light is optimal!